Database

 Db::connection('admin')->table('admin')->first();

-We can create a Base class for the Model, and the Base class specifies the plugin's own database connection with $connection, for example:
+You can create a Base class for the Model and set the $connection property to use the plugin's own database connection:

 <?php